 The interior of the PIC building looks much like a co-ed university residence hall with patient rooms on a common hallway.
 There are spacious common areas with sofas and tables and a TV/game area.
 Other rooms include meeting areas, a nourishment center with snacks and refreshments, outdoor terrace and laundry.

-Bedrooms are private or semi-private; some are handicapped accessible.
+All bedrooms are private and include private bathrooms; some bedrooms are handicapped accessible.
 All have built-in desks, upholstered reading chairs and personal clothes storage.
-All semi-private rooms are single gender.
-Each patient has a private bathroom.

 Patients may socialize in common areas and not in one another’s bedrooms.
 Unless there are safety concerns for a given individual, all patients eat together in the main dining room with unit staff.

 On-campus amenities include a Café that serves Starbucks® coffee, trauma-sensitive yoga, 60-minute massage therapy sessions (additional fees apply), covered walking paths, a peaceful meditation garden, a large labyrinth, a volleyball court and a saltwater pool.
 We also have an impressive Wellness Center complete with a full-size basketball court and top-of-the-line fitness equipment.
 Weekly one-on-one personal fitness training sessions are included.